 ‘I finished my essay, would you like it now?’
 Harry said through gritted teeth, and watched as she smiled at him.

 ‘Why, yes I would.
-Accio essay.’
+Accio.’
 The class watched as Harry’s essay whipped across the room and landed neatly in the palm of Professor Black’s hand.
 Placing the unread essay on her desk, she turned back to the class and stared at Harry for a moment.

 ‘But you haven’t even read it!’
 Harry argued at the blond woman, who was smiling more broadly than ever.

 ‘You can’t grade something if you haven’t read it.
 It’s absurd!’
-Hermione cried in a near hysterical shriek.
+Hermione cried in horror.

 ‘You are absolutely right, Miss Granger.
-Excellet suggestion.’
+Point taken.’
 She lifted her wand and with a swish and flick she suspended the assignment two feet off her desk.
-As the entire room watched intently, she cried ‘Inflamare!’ and the once neatly rolled essay caught fire on both ends before becoming a pile of ash on the edge of her desk.
+As the entire room watched intently, she said ‘Inflamare!’ and the once neatly rolled essay caught fire on both ends before becoming a pile of ash on the edge of her desk.

 ‘What are you doing!’
 Hermione shrieked, unable to believe something so dreadful could occur in her perfect schooling system, ‘Harry worked hard on that!’